 When you bought an unreserved seat, don’t be surprised when you arrive at your platform only to find a huge crowd of waiting passengers.
 Most of them will be locals who take the train every day and have already mastered the technique of hustling their way to an unreserved seat.

-There’s a great chance you will be standing for huge part of your journey.
+There’s a great chance you will be standing for most of your journey.
 Not only that, you might be standing in a very crowded train along with many other passengers who failed to get a seat.
 That’s not exactly the kind of experience you want to have when taking the train in Sri Lanka.

 Where to book your Sri Lanka train tickets online

 When you prefer to arrange your tickets in advance, we recommend booking via BookAway.
 This platform offers reliable time schedules and they provide detailed info about the trip on their website.
-We also like that they don’t add a booking fee.

 Buying at the railway station on the day of arrival

 For the best chances on reserved tickets, we recommend you head straight to a train station right on your first day in Sri Lanka.
 You can book any route at any train station, which means you can buy all your tickets at once.
 You can check out Sri Lanka Railways for train schedules and fares.

 Again, buying reserved tickets at the train station requires a lot of luck and there’s a great chance that not all your desired routes will still be available.
 When all reserved tickets are sold out, you can still try to buy your reserved seats with a local agency.

 Buying your train tickets at a local agency